63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/docs/00-Set-Up-Local-Environment.md

 # Local Environment Requirements

-The commands and scripts used in these tutorials assume a Linux-like environment and some familarity with Command Line Interface (CLI) via the terminal.
+The commands and cli used in these tutorials assume a Linux-like environment and some familarity with Command Line Interface (CLI) via the terminal.
 On Windows, [Git for Windows](https://gitforwindows.org/) or [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) can be used.

-> Note: If you already have AWS CLI and SAM installed, skip to the Python section as you will need to use `pip` to install some Python libraries used by the scripts.
+> Note: If you already have AWS CLI and SAM installed, skip to the Python section as you will need to use `pip` to install some Python libraries used by the cli.

 ## AWS CLI Installation: